LegalAIgroup/OpenLegalBenchmark/README.md

 # OpenLegalBenchmark

-A new OS multilingual dataset and benchmark for evaluating LLM-based legal systems within the EU legal domain.
+A new open-source multilingual dataset and benchmark for evaluating LLM-based legal systems within the EU legal domain.

 Aims of the OpenLegalBenchmark project:
 * to collect existing datasets and evaluation benchmarks for LLMs and LLM-based legal systems within the EU legal domain;